seek4science/seek/SOLID_QUEUE_REVIEW.md

 In particular `bioschema_data_dump_generate` (00:10 daily) can run for minutes and will stall the every-minute `application_status_refresh` behind it, and `clear_finished_jobs` deliberately `sleep`s 0.3s between batches on that same thread.

-Functionally fine, but a real change in concurrency behaviour — the heavier commands may eventually deserve their own queue/worker.
+**Assessment: probably not a real problem, leaving as-is.** The only concrete effect is that `application_status_refresh` (a ~0.14s status-cache refresh) can be delayed by a few minutes once a day, overnight, while the dump runs — i.e. a few minutes of status-cache staleness at night.
+Moving these to the default queue does *not* help: every queue is `threads: 1` (a hard constraint until the process-global `User.current_user` / `$authorization_checks_disabled` are made thread-local), so they'd still serialize, and would then contend with user-facing default jobs and lose the isolation the dedicated `solid_queue_recurring` queue gives them.
+If a case ever does need concurrency, the fix is a dedicated queue + worker for the heavy command (a recurring entry's `queue:` option routes it), not a higher thread count and not the default queue.

 ### 3. Minor edge cases (informational)